lthompsonINTL/Reis-website-ECS/README.md

 # Reis-website-ECS
-Sending website files to a Docker Container, and then to be displayed in by AWS through Fargate
+Sending website files to a AWS Docker Container (ECS), and then to be displayed in by AWS through Fargate